+Heard and Lucy eventually donated the car to the Cal-Nevada group.
 The car served the society on various sponsored excursion trains, which included a well-documented trip on the SP to Northern California for a trip over the McCloud River Railroad from Mt.
 Shasta City to Pondosa in June 1962.
 This excursion included the McCloud’s steamer #25 and Yreka Western steamer #19.

 For a short time in 1969 – ’70, the car was on loan to the Pacific Locomotive Association, undergoing repairs, and where it served on its Castro Point Railway museum in Richmond, CA.

-Upon conclusion of operations at the CPRy, the car joined much of the PLA’s collection in a “hospital train” on a trip to the Oakland (CA) Army Base on February 23, 1986 for several years storage; awaiting a new museum site.
-The November 1998 issue of the PLA’s member newsletter, The Club Car, includes a photo of the AE #453 being delivered to the Niles Canyon Railway (at Sunol, CA) by highway truck.
+At the conclusion of Sierra Railroad service in 1979, the car once again came under the care of the PLA.
+It left the Sierra on September 7, 1982, to return to Castro Point.
+Upon conclusion of operations there, the car joined much of the PLA’s collection in a “hospital train” on a trip to the Oakland Army Base on February 23, 1986, in storage for several years while awaiting a new museum site.
+The November 1998 issue of the PLA’s member newsletter, the Club Car, includes a photo of the AE #453 being delivered to the Niles Canyon Railway at Sunol, CA by highway truck.